Pinnacle

 Traditional Publishing

 Traditional publishing involves submitting your manuscript to a publishing house for consideration.
 If accepted, the publisher covers all costs and provides an advance against royalties.
+In Virginia, university presses and houses like Koehler Books offer this path.

 Pros: